Color TV Game 6

-TV 6 contained six variations of "Light Tennis" (or Pong).
 The players controlled their paddles with dials attached directly to the machine.
-Additionally, as an alternative to the standard version, a white-colored C Battery powered model of the Color TV Game 6 was introduced.
-Only a few hundred of these white consoles were produced, and we are lucky enough to have this version in our collection.
+Additionally, as an alternative to the standard version, which was coloured orange, a white-coloured model of the Color TV Game 6 was introduced.
+Only a few hundred of these white consoles were made, and we are lucky enough to have this version in our collection.
 Due to its rarity, this version is highly prized by collectors.
 They were originally for employees of Mitsubishi, who were Nintendo's electronics partner at the time.

 Our console is the TV Game 6 from 1977 and marked on the original packaging "9800 by Nintendo".
 The reference number is CTG-6S and has a serial number of 1060944.